kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 In alpha and beta, same that exists today: Kubelet and the CRI server (container runtime) not agreeing on the CgroupDriver while one of them doesn’t support the feature.

+In GA, the kubelet requires the CRI runtime to implement the feature and will refuse to start if it is not supported.
+As a result, the minimum required versions for containerd is v2.0 and for cri-o is v1.28.

 ###### What steps should be taken if SLOs are not being met to determine the problem?